 - Sprinkle with garlic pepper, salt, and pepper.

-- Cook for 20 minutes and allow to cool before adding to the salad
+- Cook for 20 minutes and allow to cool before adding to the salad.

-Cooking Quinoa
+Cooking the Quinoa

 - Follow directions on the recipe How to cook Quinoa

-Making the Dressing
+Making the Salad Dressing

 - Combine all the ingredients in a high-speed blender; place in the refrigerator until ready to use.